Mr Stringfellow Says No

-Mr Stringfellow Says No is a 1934 British thriller film directed by Randall Faye and starring Neil Hamilton, Claude Dampier and Muriel Aked.
-It was also released as Accidental Spy.
+Mr Stringfellow Says No (also known as Accidental Spy) is a 1937 British thriller film directed by Randall Faye and starring Neil Hamilton, Claude Dampier and Muriel Aked.
+It was written by Faye and Brandon Fleming.

 Plot

 An innocent bystander, who is given a vital secret which he doesn't hear, is hounded by all countries until the Prime Minister bluffs them by pretending that he knows the secret too.